-I am an evolutionary biologist with broad interests in the processes and the timings of speciation.
+I am an evolutionary biologist with broad interests in biodiversity.
 Most of my work has focused on tropical island biogeography, phylogeography, systematics, taxonomy and conservation.

 Lines of Research